-Skin prick tests, or blood tests for specific IgE antibodies can diagnose food allergy.
+Skin-prick tests or blood tests for specific IgE antibodies can diagnose an allergy.

-People with food allergy are susceptible to future reactions.
+People with a confirmed allergy are more susceptible to future reactions.
 They need to avoid their trigger foods completely.
-After an anaphylactic reaction it is best to carry an EpiPen or similar.
-These allow someone to self inject adrenaline in an emergency.
+After an anaphylactic reaction, it is best to carry an EpiPen or similar.
+These allow someone to self-inject adrenaline in an emergency.

-The symptoms of food intolerance are much more diverse and are not a medical emergency.
-They are also likely to happen much longer after eating the food.
+The symptoms of intolerance are much more diverse and are not a medical emergency.
+They are also likely to happen much longer after eating.
 Sometimes hours or days later.
-Symptoms can be vague and may not be a associated with the food that caused them.
-And, the person may tolerate a small amount of the food but if they eat a larger portion they can develop symptoms.
+Symptoms can be vague and may not be associated with the foodstuff that caused them.
+And, the person may even tolerate a small amount of the suspect item but if they eat a larger portion, they can develop symptoms.

-The most common symptoms of food intolerance are gut symptoms.
-Including, bloating, diarrhoea, constipation, skin problems and joint pain.
+The most common symptoms of intolerance are gut symptoms.
+Including bloating, diarrhoea, constipation, skin problems and joint pain.
 Others might include brain fog, lethargy, headaches or migraine, or generally feeling unwell.

-Causes of food intolerance include not being able to properly digest food.
-Or a reaction to something contained in food.
+Causes of food intolerance include not being able to digest a meal properly.
+Or a reaction to something contained within the meal.

-People with suspected food intolerance should keep a diary of foods eaten and symptoms.
-Elimination of suspected foods, and later adding them back can identify intolerances.
-This can be a long and pains taking process.
+People with suspected food intolerance should keep a diary of meals and ingredients eaten and symptoms.
+Elimination of suspected items and later adding them back can identify intolerances.
+This can be a long and painstaking process.
 So, many people opt for a food intolerance test to speed up the process.